rlugojr/sample-apps/example-elk-stack/README.md

 As you can see, we have input, output, and filter sections - a prototype logstash filter.
 We will fill these out with a little more detail a bit later.

-For now we need to bind our logstash application to our other applications, and have behave in a more cloud-native manner.
+First now we need to bind our logstash application to our other applications, and have behave in a more cloud-native manner.
 For this, we will use a script to have it get the syslog port.
-Our `bash_start.sh` start script for the bash stager will preprocess our logstash pipeline, to make sure it picks up the correct port:
+Our `logstash/syslog-sample-app/bash_start.sh` start script for the bash stager will preprocess our logstash pipeline, to make sure it picks up the correct port:

 ```bash
 	#!/bin/bash